EOS-Nation/auditor.bos/src/auditor.contracts.md

  * The action is not called before the period should have ended
  * Enough voter value has participated to trigger the initial running of the BOS
  * After BOS auditors has started enough voter value has continued engagement with the BOS auditor voting process.
-1. Calculate the mean `requestedpay` of all the currently elected auditors.
-2. Distribute the median pay amount to all the currently elected auditors.
+1. Distribute the median pay amount to all the currently elected auditors.
 This is achieved by adding a record to the `pendingpay` table with the auditor and the amount payable in preparation for an authorised action to `claimpay`.
-3. Captures the highest voted candidates to set them as the auditors for the next period based on the accumulated vote weight.
+2. Captures the highest voted candidates to set them as the auditors for the next period based on the accumulated vote weight.
-4. Set the permissions for the elected auditors so they have sufficient permission to run the BOS auditor permission according to the constitution and technical permissions design.
+3. Set the permissions for the elected auditors so they have sufficient permission to run the BOS auditor permission according to the constitution and technical permissions design.
-5. Set the time for the beginning of the next period to mark the reset anniversary for the BOS auditor elections.
+4. Set the time for the beginning of the next period to mark the reset anniversary for the BOS auditor elections.

 **TERM:** The action changes the relevant contract data until a subsequent newperiod is called.